hbctraining/variant_analysis/lessons/project_organization.md

 mkdir scripts results figures raw_data
 ```

-Let's move into our `raw_data` directory and download the FASTQ data:
+Let's move into our `raw_data` directory and copy the FASTQ data that we are going to use for our analysis:

 ```
 cd raw_data